johnsonn573/ASM_code_repository/README.md

 ## Merging files by cell (B-cell samples)

-Similarly to CLL01 and CLL02, we also merged by cell for B01-B03 by first generating a shell script (merge_by_cell_v3.sh) using an R script (merge_by_cell_v3.R) and then running that shell script.
+B-cell samples B01-B03 were merged by running the R script merge_by_cell_v3.R to generate merge_by_cell_v3.sh.
+The file merge was then performed by running this generated script.

 ## Name-sorting bam files.